faust64/kube-magic/README.md

 $ make deploy-openshift
 ```

-Using LDAP authentication, we would then schedule LDAP Groups sync with:
+Setting up persistent storage, or LDAP Groups sync, we would then use:

 ```
-$ make deploy-ldap-groupsync
+$ make deploy-post-openshift
 ```

 ### Post Kubernetes/OpenShift Deployment